Google my Business sits here on Google:

 Which of these factors Google decides to prioritize is a little bit random.
-It could be that a relevant business that is further away from the searcher shows above a nearer business IF the further business has more prominence on the web.
+It could be that a relevant business that is further away from the searcher shows above a nearer business IF the business further away has more prominence on the web.
 Or, it could happen vice versa.

 Now, we can’t control how far away your business is from the customer.
-But, we improve your ‘relevance’ and ‘prominence’ on the internet.
-This is how we will optimize your Google My Business listing.
+But, we can improve your ‘relevance’ and ‘prominence’ on the internet.

 Here are some tips for optimizing your Google My Business listing so you are in better stead for ranking higher locally:

 - Ensure your Business Name, Address and Telephone number is the same consistently EVERYWHERE on the web.
 No spelling mistakes or any variations.
-The more your business is mentioned, the more Google will recognize your prominence on the web.
-However, any variations won’t be counted.
+The more your business is mentioned, the more Google will recognise your prominence on the web.
+Variations won’t be counted.